 Manaslu Circuit Trek is an exclusively enchanting trek through the outstanding adventurous trail of the Manaslu region.
 The trek offers the delighting snowy peaks, magnificent green hill landscape, and the cultural aura of the Tibetan Buddhist communities.
 The Thorong La Pass (5160 meters) is the highest point of this trek, which is a wonderful viewpoint, located at the base point of Mt.
 Manaslu.

 Also known as the Round Manaslu Trek, it embarks from the Budi Gandaki River valley and connects the Marshyangdi River valley at the concluding point.
-Manaslu Conservation Area, through which the trek goes, is a pocket zone of snow leopard.
+Manaslu Conservation Area, through which the trek goes, is a pocket zone of snow leopards.
 The picturesque green hills, oak and rhododendron forest, grassy lands, and many more are the occurring sceneries at the downhill part.
-The alpine region is dotted with meadows and the mountain views come at your closer distance.
+The alpine region is dotted with meadows and the mountain views come at a closer distance.
 Mt.
 Manaslu is one of them.
 The dramatic viewpoint of Larke Pass appeals to the adventure that you need to be physically fit and acclimatized.
-The next section is the Marshyangdi River valley that leads you to the Annapurna region of Nepal.
+The next section is the Marshyangdi River valley which leads you to the Annapurna region of Nepal.
 The cultural fascinations of the Tibetan Buddhists are amazing that can be experienced during the Manaslu Trek.
 Samdo and Sama Gaon are the typical representative villages with various ancient Tibetan Buddhist sites and heritages.
 Colorful monasteries and chhortens are the wonderful offerings that reveal how rich is the Manaslu region in terms of cultural affluence.

 March to May and September to November are the best trekking seasons for the Manaslu circuit trekking.
-Blue Himalaya Tours and Travels offers this trek with professional guides and porters on the requirement.
+Blue Himalaya Tours and Travel offers this trek with professional guides and porters on the requirement.
 Please, contact us for detailed information.

 Welcome to Kathmandu, enchanting and exotic, it is a city immersed in ancient temples and tradition!
 Fused with colorful markets and the bustle of spice sellers and merchants, Kathmandu with its exhilarating allure is a city you won’t forget!
 You’ll be met at the airport by your guide and transferred to your hotel.